code4recovery/12-step-meeting-list/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: New feature/enhancement
-about: Suggest an idea for this project
+about: Please reserve for developers
 title: ''
 labels: ''
 assignees: ''